dbcana/dbcana.github.io/README.md

 During this time, I maked maintenence in legacy codes of JAVA, C#, VB and others.

-I am currently learning Python, R and Cloud Computing for a future work that I hope to achieve Big Data.
+I am currently learning Python, R and Cloud Computing for a future work with Big Data that I hope to achieve.

 # Awards